 Is your New Year’s Resolution for 2015 to finally lose those pesky extra 20, 30 or even 100 pounds in 2015?
 Or maybe you are just looking for a way to lean out your body by trimming off those remaining 10 lbs and building some muscle.
 If your resolution revolves around weight loss we can help.
-Below are some great tips for losing the weight in 2015 and keeping it off.
+Below are some great tips for losing weight in 2015 and keeping it off.

 Change Your Lifestyle, Not Just Your Diet.

 While losing weight is one of the top New Year’s Resolutions every year, don’t make yours centered just around losing weight.
-The people who have proven most successful at losing the weight and keeping it off do not focus on a short-term diet program; instead, they focus on making a lifestyle change.
+The people who have proven most successful at losing weight and keeping it off do not focus on a short-term diet program; instead, they focus on making a lifestyle change.
 Small daily habit changes combined with a well-balanced diet and practiced consistently can help you achieve long-term weight loss success.
 Take small strides such as parking further from the front door of your office, use the stairs instead of the elevator, take a daily multivitamin or add 1 cup of vegetables to every meal.
 Sure, the right diet program is about 80% of your weight loss success but unless you plan on starting all over again in 2013, you need a diet program that you can live with for the rest of your life.

 According to the CDC, American adults 18 to 64 need at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous activity weekly to maintain weight.
-Additionally, adults should participate in strength training workouts that work all muscle groups two days a week.
-But if you want to lose weight, you may need 60 to 90 minutes of moderate-activity five days weekly that add up to 450 minutes weekly.
+Additionally, adults should participate in strength training workouts that work for all muscle groups two days a week.
+But if you want to lose weight, you may need 60 to 90 minutes of moderate activity five days weekly that add up to 450 minutes weekly.

 As of 2009, 35 percent of U.S. adults claim to participate in regular physical activity during their free time but 33 percent say they get no physical activity.
 How do you stack up?

 In a study published in the January 2008 issue of “Medicine & Science in Sports & Exercise,” only 3 to 5 percent of adults get even 30 minutes of exercise daily.
-If you want to lose the weight and keep it off, not only do you need to change your diet but you also need to incorporate some movement into your daily routine.
+If you want to lose weight and keep it off, not only do you need to change your diet but you also need to incorporate some movement into your daily routine.
 And walking to and from the fridge doesn’t count.

 Get Mentally Healthy.